Car Sharing and Taxis Archives

-Need help getting around in Qatar?
+Need help getting around in Russia?
 Check out our listing of expat-friendly taxi and car-sharing services and get from A to B more easily:

-Careem is an online platform offering a range of services in several countries across the greater Middle East region.
-Their offering varies country to country, but includes ride-sharing, food deliveries, money transfers, and more.
-Download the app to find out how Careem could make your life easier.
+Citimobil is a car-sharing, lift, and scooter-hire service based in Russia.
+They operate in Moscow and several other cities.
+Their fleet includes a range of vehicles, including economy, comfort, business, and minivans.
+Download Citimobil’s handy app to get to your destination.

+Yandex Go is a taxi-booking service operating in Russia, Eastern Europe, and Central Asia.
+They have a range of vehicles available in their fleet, and you can even specify if you have large amounts of luggage, bicycles, or skis.
+Simply input your location and your destination to get moving.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing